majianjia/QingStation/doc/anemometer.md

 This is by now the most unstable part because the inference from the driver affects the detection of the echo.
 Result in sometimes this method will fail and the detection offset by one period, `25us`.

-Here shows some (50) 'faulty' signals, that dumping ADC output recorded during the calm wind.
+Here shows some (50) 'faulty' signals; these ADC measurement are record during the calm wind but are fail to calculate (they looks good though).
 The maximum peak of the signals is marked.
 You can see there are misaligned peaks even in a perfect calm wind.

 ![](figures/anemometer_misaligned_peaks.svg)